BaseSecrete/rorvswild/README.md

 #### Ignore endpoints and exceptions

 By using `ignore_actions` you can prevent from tracking specific endpoints.
-In the same idea you can prevent from recording specific exceptions with the `ignored_exceptions` config.
+In the same idea you can prevent from recording specific exceptions with the `ignore_exceptions` config.

 ```yaml
 # config/rorvswild.yml